EdgeVerve/oe-batch-processing/README.md

 ## Configuration

-The *oe-cloud batch-processing* module can be configured usind a config.json file at the root of the module.
+The *oe-Cloud batch-processing* module can be configured usind a config.json file at the root of the module.
 This config file has the following structure:

 ```json
 {